codemechanic/ax73-vx90-sysex-grammar/manual/GR15_cable_details.md

 | 12 | +7VDC power | White |
 | 13 | –7VDC power | Black |
 | Shield | Ground | |

+* note that wire color may differ from the colors listed above